midhunkalarikkal/FullDomain/Notes/React.md

   );
 }
 ```
-## 2. `useEffect`
+2. `useEffect`
 ------------------
-Purpose: useEffect is a hook that lets you perform side effects in your components, such as data fetching, subscriptions, or manual DOM manipulation.
+UseEffect is a hook that lets us to perform side effects in our components, such as data fetching, subscriptions, or manual DOM manipulation.

 useEffect have two arguments one is a call back function and another one is the dependency array
 So if we are using useEffect inside a component when we render the compoenent will load first and then the useEffectcallback function will call

-Usage: You can specify when the effect should run by providing a dependency array.
+Usage: we can specify when the useEffect should run by providing a dependency array.

 If no dependency array is assigned, useEffect is called on every render
-If the dependency array is an empty array, useEffect is called on inital (just once)
+If the dependency array is an empty array, useEffect is called on inital render (just once)
 If the dependency array have value like eg: a stateVariable, the useEffect is called whenever the stateVariable updated

 Like in the class component we use componentWillUnmount there is no method in functional compoenent but we can use a
-return inside the useEffect and this returns a an arrow function inside this arrow function we can constrol the whatever we need to stop like compoenentWillUnmount
+return inside the useEffect and this returns a an arrow function inside this arrow function we can control the whatever we need to stop like compoenentWillUnmount
 ```js
 import React, { useEffect, useState } from 'react';